citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     SELECT count(*) FROM github_users;

 Now, let's analyze Github push events in our data.
-We will first find the number of distinct commits in push events and then compute the total number of commits by each minute.
+We will first compute the number of commits per minute by using the number of distinct commits in each push event.

 ::